 Legal firms are an attractive target for malicious actors, who see a potential back door into a lucrative cache of sensitive information, from inside information about corporate M&A activity and pending litigation, to sensitive personal and professional information about individual clients.
 This information can be used to profit on illegal trades or to embarrass or ransom your clients.
-In addition, with most legal firms actively collaborating with their clients and other external parties, there is the additional risk of accidental exposure of sensitive information when using cloud services.
-To ensure cloud security for your firm, you need to understand what cloud services are in use and how they are being used, enforce access controls, protect sensitive data, and restrict risky cloud activities.
+In addition, with most legal firms actively collaborating with their clients and other external parties, there is the additional risk of accidental exposure of sensitive information when using cloud services and websites.
+To ensure cloud security for your firm, you need to understand what cloud and web services are in use and how they are being used, enforce access controls, protect sensitive data, and restrict risky cloud activities.
 Netskope is doing exactly that for the largest and most demanding organizations around the world.

 While the Netskope platform offers legal firms the ability to understand and control cloud services, it also offer an integrated policy workflow for legal hold that can be used by your clients to assist with legal investigations.
 This demo video provides am example of the legal hold workflow for Office 365.